bduranvinet/SENTINEL-ed/README.md

 <img width="938" alt="image" src="https://github.com/user-attachments/assets/a1210f26-9913-42ac-83ec-beb863473ed0" />

-An explanation of the most important values is given in the next section.
+An explanation of the most important values are given at [Understanding Output](Useful/Output-understanding.md)

 ---

-# Understanding ADAPT output

-objective-value,

-target-length,

-right/left-primer-frac-bound,

-total-frac-bound-by-guides,

-guide-set-5th-pctile-activity,

-guide-expected-activities,

-guide-target-sequences,

-guide-target-sequence-positions,

----

 # Making ADAPT output functional

 >[!NOTE]
->To accelerate and enhance the visualisation of results, we recommend the use of Geneious Prime for the following steps.
+>To accelerate and enhance the visualisation of results, we recommend using Geneious Prime for the following steps.

 >[!TIP]
 >Remember that ADAPT generates specific spacers for LwaCas13a.
 However, the pipeline can also make PCR and RPA primers.